fromsawa/amend/docs/index.in.md

 PROJECT = {}
 ```
 must be created.
 As `amend` updates this configuration file each run automatically
-(based on project and operating system features it can detect), the command `amend --update`
+(based on project and operating system features it can detect, for example, if
+``CMakeLists.txt`` file is detected, the project version will be updated from the CMake
-must be run.
+file), the command `amend --update` must be run.

+See the [amend.api.project] API for further details.

+### Components and Libraries

+TODO

+### Framework fundamentals

+TODO

 ### Examples

 <<[amend.example]

-# API
+## API

 <<[amend.api]